Hindram/nd00333-capstone/nd00333-capstone-master/starter_file/README.md

 * [References](#references)

 ## Overview
 The used dataset originally has been taken from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the project is to predict if a patient has diabetes or not by evaluating certain diagnostic measurements.
+In this project, we have created two models: one using AutoML and one using hyperparameters tuned using HyperDrive model with LogisticRegression classifier.
+Then, we compared the performance of both the models and deploy the best performing model and consume it.

+The AutoML experiment has a 78.39% accuracy while the HyperDrive experiment gave a 74.4%.
+The AutoML model exceeded the HyperDrive performance by 3.99%, Hence was registered as the best model and deployed as a web service.

 ## Project Set Up and Installation